Wenyen Gabriel

-Wenyen Gabriel (born March 26, 1997) is a South Sudanese-American professional basketball player for the Los Angeles Lakers of the National Basketball Association (NBA).
+Wenyen Makuac Gabriel (born March 26, 1997) is a South Sudanese-American professional basketball player for Bayern Munich of the German Basketball Bundesliga (BBL) and the EuroLeague.
 He played college basketball for the Kentucky Wildcats, after being a 5-star prospect in 2016, ranked as high as #14 on ESPN's Top 100.
-Gabriel has also played in the NBA for the Sacramento Kings, Portland Trail Blazers, New Orleans Pelicans, Brooklyn Nets, and Los Angeles Clippers.
+Gabriel has also played in the NBA for the Sacramento Kings, Portland Trail Blazers, New Orleans Pelicans, Brooklyn Nets, Los Angeles Clippers, Los Angeles Lakers, and the Memphis Grizzlies.

 High school career

-Gabriel attended Wilbraham & Monson Academy in Wilbraham, Massachusetts since 2014.
+Gabriel attended Wilbraham & Monson Academy in Wilbraham, Massachusetts beginning in 2014.
 Prior to that, he played at Trinity High School in Manchester, New Hampshire for three years.
-As a senior in 2015-16, he averaged 22.0 points per game, 14.0 rebounds per game, 7.0 blocks per game and 6.3 assists per game.
+As a senior in 2015–16, he averaged 22.0 points per game, 14.0 rebounds per game, 7.0 blocks per game and 6.3 assists per game.
 In October 2015, he announced his decision to enroll at the University of Kentucky.
 Maryland, Duke, UConn and Providence were other schools on his shortlist.
 He played 19:17 minutes in the 2016 Nike Hoop Summit, scoring two points, grabbing four rebounds and dishing out two assists.
 He also played in the 2016 Jordan Brand Classic.
 Gabriel was rated as a five-star recruit and ranked #14 in the Class of 2016 by ESPN.

 College career

-He made his debut for the Kentucky Wildcats in an exhibition game on October 31, 2016 against Clarion University, tallying nine points, two rebounds and one assist in 17 minutes coming off the bench.
+He made his debut for the Kentucky Wildcats in an exhibition game on October 31, 2016, against Clarion University, tallying nine points, two rebounds and one assist in 17 minutes coming off the bench.
 As a freshman, he played in 38 games, including 23 starts, averaging 4.6 points and 4.8 rebounds in 17.8 minutes.
 During his sophomore year, Gabriel became more of a key figure for Kentucky's success that season, tallying 6.8 points and 5.4 rebounds in 37 games.
 He led Kentucky with 40 blocked shots.

 Professional career

 Sacramento Kings (2018–2020)

 Gabriel declared for the 2018 NBA draft, but went undrafted.
 He joined the Sacramento Kings for the 2018 NBA Summer League.
 On July 31, 2018, he signed a two-way contract with the Kings.
 However, he did not appear in a game during that season.

-Just prior to the start of the 2019–20 season, the Kings converted Gabriel’s contract to a standard deal.
+Just prior to the start of the 2019–20 season, the Kings converted Gabriel's contract to a standard deal.
 He had a double-double of 16 points and 16 rebounds for the Stockton Kings on December 20, 2019, in a win over the Delaware Blue Coats.
 On January 11, 2020, Gabriel had 37 points, 11 rebounds and three assists for Stockton in its 163–143 win over the Iowa Wolves.